Republican Youngkin's win in Virginia plots party's path for 2022 elections - NewsBreak

 Schools were a major focus for Youngkin, who opposes COVID-19 safety rules requiring that masks be worn in Virginia’s classrooms as well as anti-racism education.

-Campaigners have brawled at school board meetings over the anti-racism issue, prompting the FBI to step up its response to threats against board members.
+Campaigners have brawled here at school board meetings over the anti-racism issue, prompting the FBI here to step up its response to threats against board members.

-A former chief executive of Carlyle Group Inc (CG.O), Youngkin also pledged to be tough on crime, rounding off a basket of issues observers see as tailored to Trump supporters without turning off suburban moderates.
+A former chief executive of Carlyle Group Inc, Youngkin also pledged to be tough on crime, rounding off a basket of issues observers see as tailored to Trump supporters without turning off suburban moderates.

 McAuliffe tried to link Youngkin closely to Trump, running television ads that juxtaposed his opponent’s calls for better election security with images of Trump and the U.S. Capitol riot.